Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

-The Honda F23 series engine is a 2.3 liter, all aluminum block, 16 valve, Single Overhead Camshaft (SOHC) motor used in the Honda Accord (1994–2002) and Acura Cl (2.3).
+The Honda F23 series engine is a 2.3 liter, all-aluminum block, 16-valve, single overhead camshaft (SOHC) motor used in the Honda Accord (1994–2002) and Acura CL (2.3L).
 Timing belt failure may result in either the intake or exhaust valves bending after contacting the pistons.
-If the belt has broken, a Compression Leakage test is advised to determine if the valves require replacement.
+If the belt has broken, a compression leakage test is advised to determine if the valves require replacement.
 Compression leakage from any of the cylinders (indicating bent valves) will require the removal of the cylinder head.
-An inspection and rebuild of the head by a reputable automotive machine shop is recommended in lieu of doing it yourself.
-This DIY article only covers belt replacement.
+If compression leakage is present, inspection and rebuild of the head by a reputable automotive machine shop is recommended in lieu of doing-it-yourself.
+This article only covers timing belt and water pump replacement.

 The belt replacement interval is either 90,000 or 105,000 miles based on the specific model year.
 Check the owner's manual for the specific service interval.
 If the mileage is below the threshold but the vehicle is over 7 years old, consider performing a replacement as preventative maintenance (PM).
 Timing belts cannot be visually inspected for wear.
-Moreover, a visual inspection would require the removal of the timing belt cover which in itself is time consuming and better spent working on replacement.
+Moreover, a visual inspection would require the removal of the timing belt cover which is time better spent working on the replacement.

 F23 Timing Belt Part Cross Reference